Trade Forex Trading

 Sell signal - %K line crosses below %D line (both lines heading down)

-50-level Cross-over:
+50-level Crossover:

-Buy signal - when the stochastics lines cross above 50 mark a buy signal gets generated.
+Buy signal - when stochastic lines cross above 50 a buy signal is generated.

-Divergence FX Trading
+FX Divergence Forex Trading

-Stochastic is also used to look for divergences between this trading indicator and the price.
+Stochastic is also used to look for divergences between this indicator & the price.

 Upward/rising trend reversal - identified by a classic bearish divergence